 This job involves scanning text for grammar or syntax errors and correcting them.
 Proofreaders need to be able to identify errors such as misspellings, run-on sentences, comma splice, pronoun errors, mistakes in apostrophe usage, lack of subject/verb agreement, misplaced modifiers, incorrect sentence structure, using a wrong word, etc. There are also software programmes designed for proofreaders such as Grammarly or Ginger Software.

 Editing is a process of modifying existing texts.
 As an editor, you will perform tasks such as correction, condensation and reorganisation of text.
 At the same time, you need to ensure that the original idea is not lost but instead comes across in a more clear way once the text is edited.
 Editing, therefore, requires a lot of collaboration with the original author or a document.
 Editing is mainly used in fields such as literature, film, video but also in creative industries such as public relations, marketing and advertising.
 Some useful editing tools available online are StyleWriter, Intelligent Editing and Serenity Software.

 Blogging is a great path to choose especially if you have a keen interest in a particular area and feel that you can share valuable or entertaining information with others.
 Building a profitable blog requires high-quality content that is regularly posted to keep audiences interested in coming back to your website.
 A good way of trying out this particular writing career is guest posting on other people’s blogs.
 This way you can not only test your skills but also build a good reputation.
-The most commonly used free platforms for blogging are WordPress, Blogger, Tumblr and Hubpages.
+The most commonly used free content management platforms for blogging are WordPress, Blogger, Tumblr and Hubpages.